-Because both of those organizations are essentially advertising companies.
-They're the other side of the same coin when compared to Facebook or Google services.
-They're mining your data to exploit.
+Because both organizations are essentially advertising companies, they’re the other side of the same coin when compared to Facebook or Google services.
+They’re mining your data to exploit.

-SmugMug doesn't serve ads.
-Flickr does for free accounts, but it wasn't mining your data to allow developers to exploit you.
+There are no ads on your SmugMug account.
+Flickr does for free accounts, but it wasn’t mining your data to allow developers to exploit you.

 Facebook groups are an easy choice for many organizers because it’s a free and easy way to provide a sense of community around their organization or business.
 They get a free tool to use in a place where most of their audience already exists.